-I learned that the main ingredient in the homemade remedy, was jewel weed, which grows wild throughout the area.
-An Internet search reveals that the pretty wildflower growing in my ditch, just yards from the poison ivy that refuses to die was orange jewelweed.
+I learned that the main ingredient in the homemade remedy grows wild throughout the area.
+An Internet search revealed it to be the same pretty wildflower growing in my ditch, just yards from the poison ivy that got on me.

 The Touch Me Not Plant

-This nickname can be confusing.
 Some have said that the touch-me-not title should belong to the plants for which jewelweed is a remedy.
 I.e., we shouldn’t be touching poison ivy or stinging nettle, right?
-However… Jewelweed is called the touch me not plant because its seeds explode when touched.
+However, Jewelweed is called the “touch me not plant” because its seeds explode when touched.

 Do Deer Like Jewelweed?

 Some wonder if jewelweed will attract deer or repel deer.
-While it’s said that deer like all impatiens, however, I have impatiens next to my house and while deer often roam my yard, they don’t seem to bother the touch-me-nots.
+It’s said that deer like all impatiens, however, I have impatiens next to my house and while deer often roam my yard, they don’t seem to bother the touch-me-nots.

-Editor’s Note: In the footnotes at the end of this article, you’ll find a link to a really interesting article by Krishna Ramanujan of Cornell University Chronicle, on how even when deer graze jewelweed it actually increases the growth of the plants in that area more than it diminishes.
-It most likely has something to do with jewelweed’s exploding seeds and the resiliency and adaptability of Mother Nature.
-2)http://www.news.cornell.edu/stories/2014/12/some-plants-evolve-tolerance-deer
+Editor’s Note: In the footnotes at the end of this article, you’ll find a link to a really interesting article by Krishna Ramanujan of Cornell University Chronicle, on how even when deer graze jewelweed it actually increases the growth of the plants in that area more than it diminishes.1)https://www.news.cornell.edu/stories/2014/12/some-plants-evolve-tolerance-deer

 Natural Poison Ivy Remedy

 One of the simplest ways to use jewelweed is by plucking the leaves and rubbing them over the afflicted area of skin.
+As with most medicinal leaves, it works best if you roll the leaves between your fingers or palms to release the oils, then rub onto the afflicted area.
 Often the result is immediate relief.
-But if you live and garden around poison ivy, you can make some extract to keep on hand.

 Making Jewelweed Extract